walleth/walleth.github.com/_posts/2017-10-18-issuETH-ethereum-issue-bounties.md

 ![](/assets/img/news/issueth_permissions.png)

-Basically you just interact via issues with this bot.
+Basically you just interact with this bot via issues.
 If you attach a label with the text "bounty" to any issue on some repository that has issuETH enabled: then issuETH will generate a keypair and comment on the issue with an [ERC-67](https://github.com/ethereum/EIPs/issues/67) QR-Code.

 ![](/assets/img/news/issueth_erc67.png)